CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 The plugin displays the time in the toolbar of Spyder, but the Pomodoro timer is not being updated.
 To change this situation, in this section, we will enhance the plugin using the ``QTimer`` in the ``PomodoroTimerStatus`` class (it is present because it is an instance of ``BaseTimerStatus``) to update the time in the toolbar.

-The second version of the ``widgets.py`` file where the value is updated in the status bar is called ``TIMER``.
-The required changes are explained below.

-`HELLO WORLD -> TIMER widgets.py diff`_

-.. _HELLO WORLD -> TIMER widgets.py diff: https://github.com/map0logo/spyder-pomodoro-timer/commit/5d72eaf2c8ce6c7760529c90121837e275757974

 Let us go back to the ``widgets.py`` file and add these constants below the import lines (line 22).

 .. code-block:: python